ShadmanIshraq/Predicting-Age-from-Microbiome-Data-Benchmarking-Multi-Source-Machine-Learning-Methods/README.md

 ### Project Overview
 The goal of this project is to:

-Analyze microbiome datasets (relative abundance, marker abundance, and pathway abundance) to predict age.
+-Analyze microbiome datasets (relative abundance, marker abundance, and pathway abundance) to predict age.
-Benchmark machine learning models, including Random Forest, Gradient Boosting Machine, eXtreme Gradient Boosting, and IntegratedLearner method.
+-Benchmark machine learning models, including Random Forest, Gradient Boosting Machine, eXtreme Gradient Boosting, and IntegratedLearner method.
-Explore the significance and correlation of features with the target variable (age).
+-Explore the significance and correlation of features with the target variable (age).
-Perform descriptive and taxonomic analysis, differential abundance analysis, and model evaluation.
+-Perform descriptive and taxonomic analysis, differential abundance analysis, and model evaluation.

 ### Repository Structure
 data_preparation.R: Scripts for preprocessing the microbiome datasets, including data cleaning, transformation, and feature selection.